einar-hjortdal/peony/README.md

 └────────────┘
 ```

 peony is meant to work behind a web server set up as reverse proxy.
-It is recommended to use lighttpd.

 peony uses a cloud architecture.
-It can run on several backend servers sharing a connection to the KeyDB
+It can run on several backend servers sharing a connection to the database
-server and Percona Server.
-Static files uploaded from the Admin frontend (such as images and documents)
+servers.
+BLOBs are uploaded from the Admin frontend (such as images and documents) are stored on a central
-are stored on Garage.
-KeyDB works as cache, job queue and session storage, and Percona Server stores
-data.

-While I use these technologies deployed as containers on my VPS, this application can be used with any
-managed MySQL server, Redis server and S3-compatible object storage.
+BLOB server.

 The Storefront API routes are all prefixed with `/storefront`, while the Admin API routes are all prefixed
 with `/admin`.